YauhenV/parsistent/README.md

 ## 🇺🇸 English

-HTTP request tester with proxy support, CSS selector tester, XPath, regex, JSON formatter, diff checker and more — all in one place, straight from the browser.
+HTTP request tester with proxy support, cURL-to-code converter, proxy checker, CSS selector and XPath testers, regex, JSON tools, diff checker and more — all in one place, straight from the browser.

 **→ [parsistent.com](https://parsistent.com)**